outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - possible structures to use as 'function' structures in the 'neural network' problem space system
           - explicit structures
             - node-weight units
-            - feature organizing functions (position or other similarity of features as a structure of relevance), weight initializing/update functions, input routing/combination functions, etc
+            - feature organizing functions (position or other similarity of features as a structure of relevance), weight initializing/update functions, input routing/combination functions, weight application functions, etc
           - adjacently implied structures
             - node-weight structures such as node-weight sequences (paths)
             - overlapping weight sequences (trees)